zihanc1217/Bike_Sales_Analysis/README.md

 # 4. Key Insights
    - Higher-income groups show significantly stronger purchase rates.
    - Shorter commute distances correlate with higher likelihood of buying a bike.
-   - Certain regions (e.g., Pacific) show stronger buyer interest.
+   - Certain regions (e.g., North America) show stronger buyer interest.
    - Customers who are in the Middle Age group show stronger purchase rates.
    - Professionals and skilled workers are more likely to purchase compared to clerical roles.
-   - Home ownership and car ownership patterns provide additional segmentation.
+   - High school students show a higher purchase rate than people in other education background.
 ---

 # 5. How to use the file